 I remember being in awe of my great grandmother.
 As well as swimming in Loch Miekle every day of the year, she was fluent in German and worked at Bletchley Park during World War Two.
 I wish she had lived long enough to tell me some stories, and to guide me through a loch swim.
 At the time the Loch terrified me, because the loch flows in from the River Enrick, which flows directly from the next door loch: Loch Ness.
-And as a child my imagination was fodder for far too many tales of Nessie (I had convinced myself she would 'head next door to our Loch' when she was hungry).
+As a child my imagination was fodder for far too many tales of Nessie.
+I had convinced myself she would 'head next door to our Loch' when she was hungry.
 I used to fear rowing and then being pulled under.
-Now, I live my life with a mission to one day swim the loch - on the surface and vertically down.
-I'm still scared but I think it fuels focus and problem-solving, which is why we should all instill a little fear of nature, when it comes to immersing ourselves into it in order to feel the urgency of conserving it in the face of climate breakdown, before it's too late.
+Now, I live my life with a mission to one day swim the loch - on the surface and vertically down perhaps.
+I'm still scared but I think fear fuels focus and problem-solving, which is why we should all instil a little fear of nature within us, when it comes to immersing ourselves into it in order to feel the urgency of conserving it in the face of climate breakdown, before it's too late.

-Whenever I asked her if she was one of the famous code breakers, on my way to the sauna in her house (what a way to come in from the Loch), she would give me a wry Scottish smile and a wink.
+Whenever I asked her if she was one of the famous Bletchley code breakers, on my way to the little 2-person sauna in her house (what a way to come in from the Loch), she would give me a wry Scottish smile and a wink.
 Maybe I wasn't old enough for the stories.
 To me - only a former code breaker has a sauna next to a stunning milk pond vista.
 Childhood memories root themselves into our subconscious and resonate deeper than a Scottish loch.
 I run a lot of study skills workshops in schools, and highlight to students that we, as humans, imbed memories strongly that are based on strong emotions.
 In my case, those emotions were wonder and mysticalness.
 Of an alien country where there was drastically less of everything: people, concrete, cars, and urban sounds.
 It felt so far from home, yet oddly home.
 It felt daunting, and unsafe, yet naturally comfortable at the same time.
-This was before anyone had a phone (let alone a 'smart' one) or social media, or even more than 4 channels on our TVs (she didn't even own one).
+This was before anyone had a phone (let alone a 'smart' one) or social media, and no more than 4 channels on our TVs (she didn't even own one).